tianmarin/abapanalyzer-wp-plugin/README.md

 # SAP Netweaver ABAP Analyzer Wordpress Plugin
-A [WordPress](https://wordpress.org/) plugin, that checks 'SAP Netweaver ABAP AS information files' and present usefull information for its administration.
+**ABAP**Analyzer is a [WordPress](https://wordpress.org/) plugin, that checks 'SAP Netweaver ABAP AS information files' and present useful information for its administration.

 ## Installation
 1. Just [download the ZIP file](/archive/master.zip) of this repository and save it to your computer.